 In Mini-Forest Revolution, Lewis presents the Miyawaki Method, a unique approach to reforestation devised by Japanese botanist Akira Miyawaki.
 She explains how tiny forests as small as six parking spaces grow quickly and are much more biodiverse than those planted by conventional methods.

 ESG, or environmental, social, and governance scoring relies on independent ratings that help you assess a company’s behavior and policies when it comes to environmental performance, social impact and governance issues.
 This blog covers the basics of ESG, including applications related to climate-change and pollution.

-All three Environmental Journalism (Photography, Writing, Videography) courses are opening on Friday, May 20th and will be available until Monday, June 20th.
+FEE Environmental Journalism (Photography, Writing, Videography) courses are open for registration until Monday, June 20th.
 Based on the Young Reporters for the Environment four-step methodology, these courses are a great way to learn about how you can use journalism to raise awareness of environmental issues in your community!

-If you would like to enrol in an Environmental Journalism course, please use the enrollment key: Summer2022!
+If you would like to enroll in an Environmental Journalism course, please use the enrollment key: Summer2022!